allyourbankarebelongtous/pleb-vpn/README.md

 card for Raspiblitz updates.**

 ## FAQ
+**How much does it cost?**
+Pleb-VPN is free.
+What you will need to pay for is a server (in this guide referred to as a VPS-Virtual Private Server), to tunnel your traffic to and fro so your home IP isn't released.
+The server is what costs money.
+You can rent your own VPS and manage the server yourself, it isn't that difficult and there are lots of guides to refer to.
+However, you'll end up spending at least $5.00 US per month.
+You can subscribe to TunnelSats and get hybrid mode, but you will spend $3.00 US per month, and you will only get hybrid (no private VPN), and only on one node.
+OR you can share a VPS with a pleb and split the cost, or share with three and lower the cost further!
+Another alternative is to subscribe to mine, the details are below but the basic service is $2.00 US per month.

 **How is this different than TunnelSats?**
 Good question.
 It's really not that much different.
 TunnelSats uses one or more shared servers and provides you with a cert to connect to them, only it uses WireGuard instead of OpenVPN for the connection.
-TunnelSats configures split-tunneling such that the node's clearnet traffic is the ONLY thing going through the VPN, whereas Pleb-VPN by default sends ALL TRAFFIC through the VPN, and gives you the option to configure split-tunneling so that tor is the only thing ALLOWED TO BYPASS the VPN.
+TunnelSats configures split-tunneling such that the node's clearnet lightning traffic is the ONLY thing going through the VPN, whereas Pleb-VPN by default sends ALL TRAFFIC through the VPN, and gives you the option to configure split-tunneling so that tor is the only thing ALLOWED TO BYPASS the VPN.
 This allows Pleb-VPN to run WireGuard over the VPN and allows you to run multiple nodes from one instance.